 Kills a child thread. thread is the thread's process handle as returned by SpawnThread.
-Threads should be killed by the mainline rather than making a Linux exit() call on their own, so as not to confuse E11's SIGCHLD handler (which is necessary for StopThread() to be reliable on SMP machines, see below).
+Threads should be killed by the mainline rather than making an OS/2 DosExit() call of their own.

 void StopThread(E11HANDLE thread)

 Stops a child thread, by sending it a SIGSTOP signal and then waiting until a SIGCHLD signal is received.
 This is necessary because on multi-CPU systems, SIGSTOP doesn't take effect immediately if the child thread is currently executing on another CPU.
 This call guarantees that the child thread is frozen before it returns. thread is the thread handle of the child thread to stop.